jedcn/reveal-ck/it-is-just-text/index.md

 Powerpoint or Keynote.
 You'd probably manually create backups.
 It would probably be hard to tell exactly what changed from day-to-day.

+## There's no context switch

 If you're using something like reveal-ck, there's no new tool, no context switch.

 Continue using whatever editor you feel most comfortable with.
 Track your progress with git, and you'll get meaningful differences over time for free.
 Keep images in an `images/` directory and code samples in a `code/` directory.

 Further, when you generate the end result, it is just static html.
 It's easily [hosted] and will be accessible in any modern